iiasa/message-ix-models/doc/global/source/message_globiom/energy/conversion/index.rst

 * Sociopolitical constraints: e.g. ban of nuclear power plants.
 * Inconvenience costs which are specified only for end-use technologies

-The specific technologies represented in various parts of the energy conversion sector are discussed in the following sections on :ref:`electricity`, :ref:`heat`, :ref:`grid`, and :ref:`other`.
+The specific technologies represented in various parts of the energy conversion sector are discussed in the following sections on :ref:`electricity`, :ref:`heat`, :ref:`other` and :ref:`grid`.

 .. toctree::
    :maxdepth: 1